Ibibio people: Origin and history

-After the first bulk of the people arrived in what later became Nigeria, they settled first at Ibom.
-It is believed that the Ibibio were the aboriginal people of Ibom settlement, founded by their forefathers, Ibom, after whom they named the village, Ibom.
-Now in Arochukwu, where they settled for a very long time and worshiped the God of the Sky called Abasi Ibom enyon.
+After the first bulk of the people arrived in what later became Nigeria, they settled first in Uruan.
+Sections of the Ibibio people then migrated westwards, eastwards, southwards and northwards.
+The northern clans of the Ibibio people settled at Ibom.
+It is believed that this clan of the Ibibio were the aboriginal people of Ibom settlement.
+The settlement, located in present day Arochukwu, is said to have been founded by their forefather, Ibom, after whom they named the village.
+They settled there for a very long time and worshiped the God of the Sky called Abasi Ibom enyon.
 They also worshiped Ibini Ukpabi (Ibritam).
 As a result of clashes with the Igbo people who were moving southward, culminating in the Ibibio War which took place about 1630 and 1720 A.D., they left Ibom Kingdom and moved to the present day Ibibioland.
-Some village settlement had already been established in their current location alongside the Ibom.
+Some village settlements had already been established in their current location alongside the Ibom.

 Following the Aro-Igbo-Ibibio war of 1550 A.D, the Ibibio's moved southward and found a virgin and empty land, their present place.
 The Ibibio first settled in Ikono from where they migrated or dispersed to further places becoming the aboriginal people of the present Ibibio lands.
 It is at this juncture that Ikono Ibom moved to Ikot Oku Ikono village now in the Uyo Local Government Area, which is referred to as Ikono Ibom Uyo, a clan carved out of the main Ikono Ibom.
 Iman Ibom moved to Ekom Iman, now in Etinan Local Government Area and Nsit Ibom moved to Afia Nsit now in Nsit Ibom.
-The three regards themselves as blood brothers and children of Ibom.
+The three regard themselves as blood brothers and children of Ibom.

 The three children of Ibom upon their final settlement, Etefia who is the principal actor in Ikono Ibom Uyo clan, settled in Ikot Oku Ikono and founded the Ikono Anyaan and Ikot Ekpeyak Ikono are stock and children of Ikono Ibom, they have shared and similar social, traditional and cultural Milieu.